CodeCasterNL/PVBridge/Contributing.md

 An "DaySummary" is a the summary of data of a given day, like total power generated.

 ## Windows Service
-Just hit F5 to run it as a service (as long as there are no commandLineArgs in Properties/launchSettings.json).
+Just hit F5 to run it as a service (as long as it says `"commandLineArgs": "service run"` in `Properties/launchSettings.json`).

 ## Initial configuration
+* Run the Configuration UI, or
-1. Have a configuration file in "C:\ProgramData\PVBridge\PVBridge.AccountConfig.json" (see PVBridge.AccountConfig.example.json)
+* Have a configuration file in "C:\ProgramData\PVBridge\PVBridge.AccountConfig.json".

 ## Service Uninstallation
+0. Close the Services MSC.
 1. From an elevated command prompt, execute: `sc delete PVBridge`.

 ## GoodWe